fr3akX/swalka/README.md

-# ScalaWal - Scala Write Ahead Log
+# SWALka - ScalaWal - Scala Write Ahead Log

 The project goal is to create fast and reliable general write ahead log implementation, for use cases such as - guaranteed side effect execution even in face of jvm or node crash.
 It can be used also for limited event sourcing usecases.